Leetrisk/MinecraftBedrockEdition-Skinpack-Compiler/README.md

-**this even works from a fresh minecraft for windows installation, also if skins break and no longer updating (are stuck as copies of defaults) just reinstall bedrock and retry this tool**
+**this even works from a fresh minecraft for windows installation, if the tool breaks and the in-game skin pack is stuck as default skins, just reinstall your bedrock installation,  the tool should work again after**